 - It is essential to ensure your language is positive.
 Your brain doesn’t process negative language without introducing the very thing you do not want to see or do.
 ‘Don’t make a mistake.’
 Or ‘Don’t say the wrong thing’ are introducing precisely what you don’t want.
 Focus on words that are towards the outcome or goal that you desire.

-Connecting with positive feelings are a critical step
+Connecting with positive feelings is a critical step

 - While visualising is important, kinaesthetic imagery is vital.
 This is the difference between just visualising and embracing mental full mental rehearsal.
 Connecting with positive feelings, such as joy, happiness, or pride will help improve this technique.
 If you are visualising a performance, whether on the field or in the boardroom, you may like to consider calling to mind the physical sensations.
 These include muscle tension or rapid heart rate if you are excited or nervous.
 It might also include an awareness of where you are standing or sitting.
 How you are moving or holding your body.
 The more senses you include, the greater the activation of motor-processing brain structures than just visualising alone.
 It helps lock in the feeling into your body, taking it beyond just an image in your mind.